mho04/cse15l-lab-reports/lab3.md

 ---
 **-size +N/-N**

-finds all the files in the current directory that have a smaller or bigger amount of blocks than the given number
+finds all the files in the current directory that have a smaller or bigger amount of blocks than the given number.
+Useful for finding smaller or bigger files based on the amount of context they contain.

 ```
 $ find -size +200